 Automate your software development process

 Once your team has worked on the quality documentation, it will be easier for them to automate at least some parts of the software development processes.
-This assumes that you already have a shared repository where all developers are place the code they write.
+This assumes that you already have a shared repository where all developers place the code they write.
 This is also the single source of software for your project.

 The next step will be to set up a standardised process for creating software copies.
 This so-called ‘build process’ should be followed by every developer and tester on your team, as well as by every script and build-in mechanism.